FullScreenShenanigans/FullScreenPokemon/GameStartr/README.md

 # GameStartr

-GameStartr is a JavaScript game engine used as a base for creating sprite-based 2D games, particularily retro remakes such as FullScreenMario.
-The GameStartr class inherits from EightBittr and requries the use of 18 modules, all of which are sub-directories here and follow the same naming scheme.
+GameStartr is a JavaScript game engine used as a base for creating sprite-based 2D games, particularly retro remakes such as FullScreenMario.
+The GameStartr class inherits from EightBittr and requires the use of 18 modules, all of which are sub-directories here and follow the same naming scheme.

-GameStartr and EightBittr themselves contain game-independent functions for child implementations to make use of, particularily involving physics manipulations, graphics rendering, and reset functions.
+GameStartr and EightBittr themselves contain game-independent functions for child implementations to make use of, particularly involving physics manipulations, graphics rendering, and reset functions.
 EightBittr as a parent class does not contain functions that reference the modules; GameStartr does.